PersiaML/tutorials/src/getting-started/index.md

 **From Source**

-If you wanna build PERSIA cuda version, you should specific the environment `USE_CUDA=1` to include the cuda dependency.And don't forget to add system cuda runtime path into **LD_LIBRARY_PATH**.
+If you wanna build PERSIA cuda version, you should specific the environment `USE_CUDA=1` to include the cuda dependency.
+And don't forget to add system cuda runtime path into **LD_LIBRARY_PATH**.

 For example on Ubuntu 20.04: